Sometimes you need a little help from your friends. EarthLink Inc. has approximately 4,000 technical support representatives

 "We believe strongly in training agents to handle multichannel services," said Channing Rollo, marketing communications manager at ClientLogic.
 "The EarthLink account has bridged the gap between telephone and e-mail support so the customers never have to repeat themselves," she said.

-EarthLink uses ClientLogic's inbound technical support, Interactive Voice Response (IVR) services and e-mail support services,
+EarthLink uses ClientLogic's inbound technical support, Interactive Voice Response (IVR) services and e-mail support services, Rollo said.

 The ISP didn't choose outsourcing for hourly cost savings, according to Calle.
 Rather, EarthLink wanted to avoid the impact on human resources, training, recruiting and the facilities themselves that come with hiring several hundred new representatives.